DivyanshuBITS/Mobility-Improvement-using-SDN/README.md

-# TCP-Mobility-Improvement-using-SDN
+# Mobility-Improvement-using-SDN
-TCP Performance Improvement over Wireless Links using SDN
+TCP and non-TCP Performance Improvement over Wireless Links using SDN

 ## What it does